th2-net/th2-docs/content/versions/1-5-4/cookbook/demo-main-scenario.md

 When checking, the script sends a gRPC request to `check1` with the instructions on message verification.
 These instructions contain expected result on each message we want to verify.

-Also, component `recon` performs the passive verification during all the env work.
+Also, the `recon` component performs passive verification while other environment components continue working.

 ![Demo script flow animation](https://github.com/th2-net/th2-documentation/raw/master/images/demo-ver154-main/script_flow.gif)